NecipAkgz/fhevm-example-factory/docs/basic/encryption/encrypt-single-value.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Demonstrates receiving and storing a single encrypted value *
+ * @notice FHE encryption mechanism with single values, including common pitfalls and best practices for developers.
+ *
  * @dev Shows the complete flow: receiving encrypted input from user, validating proof,
  *      storing the encrypted value, and granting permissions for decryption.